draeder/good-tracker-servers/README.md

+## :construction: This is a work in progress . . .

 # tracker-servers
 Builds a list of verified working webtorrent tracker servers and adds them as a TXT record for a specified subdomain hosted by Cloudflare.